IT008-2025-Nhom20/ImageAutomate/docs/blocks/LoadBlock.md

-# LoadBlock
+# Load Block

 `LoadBlock` is a source block that loads images from a specified directory on the file system.
-It acts as the entry point for image data into the pipeline.
+It serves as the pipeline's entry point for image data.

 ## Description
 This block scans a local directory for supported image files and emits them as `IWorkItem` instances.
 It supports batching (shipments) to manage memory usage when processing large directories.